Include Subrecipients in a Proposal Budget

 - Scope of work describing the portion of the project that the subrecipient investigators plan to do.

-- Subrecipient Commitment Form (doc) completed and signed by subrecipient's authorized official.
+- Letter of Intent to Establish a Subaward (optional) completed and signed by subrecipient's authorized official.

 3. Communicate with the subrecipient when the proposal has been submitted and when the sponsor has made a determination on the proposal.